-Every human being has a ‘mind’, which we do not see, but we all realize or feel its presence.
-So, we laugh with joy, feel angry, hate, love, weep.
-All of this feeling indicates us about our mental health.
+Every human has a ‘mind,’ which we do not see, but we all realize or feel its presence.
+So, we laugh joyfully, feel angry, hate, love, and weep.
+All of these feelings indicate our mental health.

-According to World Health Organization (WHO) “mental health refers to a condition where each individual can realize his or her capability to deal with the stresses of life and to work competently and successfully, as well contribute efficiently to society.”
-Emotional well-being is an essential part of our ‘health’.
+According to World Health Organization (WHO), “mental health refers to a condition where each individual can realize his or her capability to deal with the stresses of life and to work competently and successfully, as well contribute efficiently to society.”
+Therefore, emotional well-being is an essential part of our ‘health.’

 Mental health has been given prominence in the definition of “health” by the World Health Organization.
-‘Health’ refers to the physical, mental, social and spiritual health condition of the material and not just the absence or disability of the disease.
+‘Health’ refers to the material’s physical, mental, social, and spiritual health condition and not just the absence or disability of the disease.

 Therefore, nobody can say to have good mental health when he has no disability or mental retardation.
-Social, psychological and biological influences affect a person’s emotional well-being at a particular point in time.
+In addition, social, psychological, and biological influences affect a person’s emotional well-being at a particular time.

-Family violence, always socio-economic stress, rapid social change, stress at work, gender discrimination, social isolation, unhealthy lifestyle, physical illness and deprivation of human rights are the causes of illness or abnormal mental health.
+Family violence, socio-economic stress, rapid social change, stress at work, gender discrimination, social isolation, unhealthy lifestyle, physical illness, and deprivation of human rights are the causes of disease or abnormal mental health.

-At the World Health Conference of the 20th, “Content Mental Health Procedures 25-220” has been approved.
-WHO the Member States have been committed to promoting mental health and achieving global goals.
+At the World Health Conference of the 20th, “Content Mental Health Procedures 25-220” was approved.
+WHO, the Member States, has been committed to promoting mental health and achieving global goals.

 The goals of this “content mental health program” are to: